-The Periodic Interrupt Enable Bit (PIE) is a READ/WRITE bit which allows the Periodic Interrupt Flag (PF) Bit in Register C to cause the IRQ pin to be driven low (see Figure 10 on page 21 for the relationship between PIE and UIE).
+PIE: Periodic Interrupt Enable.
+The Periodic Interrupt Enable Bit (PIE) is a READ/WRITE bit which allows the Periodic Interrupt Flag (PF) Bit in Register C to cause the IRQ pin to be driven low (see Figure 15, page 19 for the relationship between PIE and UIE).
 When the PIE Bit is set to '1,' periodic interrupts are generated by driving the IRQ pin low at a rate specified by the RS3-RS0 bits of Register A. A '0' in the PIE Bit blocks the IRQ output from being driven by a periodic interrupt, but the Periodic Flag (PF) Bit is still set at the periodic rate.
 PIE is not modified by any internal M48T86 functions, but is cleared to '0' on RST.